-Firstly, these new categories are not meant to subsume or substitute NTL.
-On the contrary, WC/NWC is a prism through which we reformulate the meaning of NTL.
-This situates NTL in the wider economy, removed from its preordained domains/ trades.
-We make a shift from building an understanding of women's participation in the economy from the binary of traditional and nontraditional.
-Hence, stepping away from the common consensus of the NTLN collective that categorizes roles and jobs as male-dominated and therefore, nontraditional for women.
-In its stead, the theory of change assumes that livelihood or economic enhancement of women is an entry point into gender equality.
-This recognizes an improvement in "capability" (Nussbaum, 2011) aligned to agency, strengthening and supporting "decision-making" aligned to relations to make her negotiations, and "enabling environment" aligned to structures that improve and sustain conditions of work (Tibi & Kittaneh, 2019).
+These new categories are not meant to subsume or substitute NTLs.
+On the contrary, WC/NWC form a prism through which we reformulate the meaning of NTLs.
+This situates NTLs in the wider economy, removed from their preordained domains/trades.
+We make a shift from building an understanding of women's participation in the economy from the binary of traditional and non-traditional.
+Hence, stepping away from the common consensus of the NTLN collective that categorizes roles and jobs as male-dominated and therefore, non-traditional for women.
+In its stead, the theory of change assumes that livelihoods or economic enhancement of women serve as an entry point into gender equality.
+This recognizes an improvement in "capability" (Nussbaum, 2011) aligned to agency, strengthening and supporting "decision-making" aligned to relations for making their negotiations, and "enabling environment" aligned to structures that improve and sustain conditions of work (Tibi & Kittaneh, 2019).

-Secondly, we replaced the binary of non-traditional versus traditional as located in the larger economy by center-staging women's paid work in relation to the common core of household, state and markets (ICRW, 2018) where several shifts in capabilities, decision-making and enabling environment occurs to make women's paid work sustainable.
+Further, we replaced the binary of non-traditional versus traditional as located in the larger economy by center-staging women's paid work in relation to the common cores of the household, the state and the market (ICRW, 2018), where several shifts in capabilities, decision-making and enabling environment occur to make women's paid work sustainable.
 Kabeer (2012) differentiates between the three domains on the basis of how the gendered constraints play out in each of these.
-She categorizes the norms, beliefs and practices that emerges from household, family and kinship relations as intrinsically gendered.
+She categorizes the norms, beliefs and practices that emerge from the household, family and kinship relations as intrinsically gendered.

-We apply this understanding in our analysis of the narratives of women working in selected sectors and within them, selected roles, to understand where in these three domains does the impetus for change lie, starting from voice and agency of individual women to responses from the household, the market and the state, for women to make non-traditional choices.
+We apply this understanding in our analysis of the narratives of women working in select sectors and within them, select roles, to understand where in these three domains lies the impetus for change starting from voice and agency of individual women to responses from the household, the market and the state - for women to make non-traditional choices.
 The sample of working women interviewed in this study is situated in different "intersectionalities" (Shields, 2008) marked by their social identities of class, caste, geographical location, and so on.
 These different and overlapping social identities operate beyond the segmentation of work between men and women in the economy.
-These sources of discrimination and disadvantages affect the choices and opportunities available to individuals- both women and men- even before they are working entities.
+These sources of discrimination and disadvantages affect the choices and opportunities available to individuals - both women and men even before they are working entities.
 (Gopal, 2013).
 The research team was cognizant of such differences between the participants and refers to them while elaborating on findings from the study.
-However, the focus remained on the narratives of women that were punctuated with choices and decisions that hint towards potential shifts or persistence in the structural constraints faced by them in these domains.
+However, the focus remained on the narratives of women that were punctuated with choices and decisions that hint toward potential shifts or persistence in the structural constraints faced by them in these domains.

 It is important to note here that presentations of caste and class hierarchies within the selected sectors and job roles have not been assessed as this was beyond the scope of the current study.
 We, however, are cognizant that specific job roles are accessible to women from specific socio-economic backgrounds.
 For instance, the profile of respondents who were corporate managers is very different from the profile of respondents who were frontline health workers.
-Despite this wide range of profiles, many influencers for women in entry and sustenance to work remain rooted in similar contexts of harmful gender norms.
+Despite this wide range of profiles, many influencers for women's entry and sustenance in work remain rooted in similar contexts of harmful gender norms.
 While subjective experiences vary for each of these respondent groups, we present aggregated findings representing the most critical elements from our narratives.